 King Louis XV died in 1774 and his ill-fated grandson, at age 20, was coronated as King Louis XVI.
 This was promoted as the will of God, and Louis XVI was said to rule by Divine Right.
 His coronation was celebrated across France with expectations of heavenly blessings and more grandeur.
 This was fifteen years before the year the French Revolution is said to have begun.

-Louis XVI did not have the drive or self-confidence of those who had won power by their own drive and smarts.
-But he wanted to serve the people of France, and the House of Bourbon had ministers who would try to help him through the difficulties ahead.
+Louis had been born into the Bourbon family, which won power in France less than 200 years before.
+Now, around 200 years later, it was Louis XVI's duty to maintain Bourbon family rule and its territory.
+Louis XVI did not have the drive or self-confidence of someone who had won power by his own smarts, but he wanted to serve the people of France, and the House of Bourbon had ministers who would try to help him through the difficulties ahead.

 In July 1788, a hailstorm destroyed crops.
-France that year had its worst harvest in forty years, and the winter of '88-89 was severe.
+France that year had its worst harvest in forty years, and the coming winter was severe.
 In Paris, construction workers were joining the ranks of the unemployed.
 People were being evicted from their homes.
 With bread more scarce, its price rose.
 People had been in the habit of eating mainly bread, and many were going hungry.
-In Paris in April 1789, workers rioted concerning wages too low to live on.
+In April 1789, workers in Paris rioted.
 Something like 25 people were killed and a lot of property destroyed.

 Copyright © 2018 by Frank E. Smitha.
 All rights reserved.